“In Christ there is neither Jew nor Gentile,

 Rosie Snow grew up in New York City singing opera and attending the Church of St. Paul and Andrew.
 After college, Rosie became involved in the faith-based climate movement, which deepened her faith and commitment to justice.
 Called to ministry, she attended Wesley Theological Seminary and interned here at Wesley Memorial, where she worked with the Dream Team to form working “conversation” groups, including a sanctuary group.

 Rosie graduated from seminary in 2018 with an M.T.S., writing her thesis on how Christians can draw from biomimicry and theology to partner with the earth for renewal.
-She is so excited to be the Director of Christian Discipleship at Wesley Memorial, and her husband, Ryan, and 2-year-old daughter, Madeleine, join in her excitement.
+She is so excited to be the Director of Christian Discipleship at Wesley Memorial, and her husband, Ryan, 4-year-old daughter, Madeleine, and baby Aoife join in her excitement.

 Director of Communications and Administration